 “Bad debt” is debt incurred for liabilities, or purchases that decline in value over time (car, computer, clothes..).
 For these, you are paying interest and losing money in value at the same time.
 They should be paid off as soon as you have a strategy to avoid falling into the same trap.

 “Good debts” are debts incurred for assets that are expected to provide you with income, or capital gain over time.
 Education expenses, home loans and investment loans are generally considered good debt, although I have explored the detail of this in Good debt, bad debt, whats the difference.

-You could pay off your mortgage, a good, defensive move if you are planning a drop in income in the near future (parental leave?)
+You could pay off your mortgage, a good, defensive move if you are planning a drop in income in the near future.
+Parental leave or burn out prophylaxis?

 Paying off investment debt is slightly less efficient, considering it is tax deductible.
 This would be another great defensive move for those already getting close to their desired retirement age (or those with enough cash in investments).